Luckin Coffee shares sink after COO accused of financial misconduct

 “Luckin shows exactly why we need short sellers in the market.”

-The funds who invested in Luckin, including Point72 Asset Management, formerly known as S.A.C.
+The funds which invested in Luckin, including Point72 Asset Management, formerly known as S.A.C.
 Capital Advisors, declined to comment.

-Shares of the company were trading at $4.9, their lowest price since the IPO.

 Luckin asked investors not to rely on its financial statements and earning releases for the nine months ended Sept.
 30 and the two quarters starting April and July 2019.

-Reporting by Nivedita Balu in Bengaluru and Svea Herbst-Bayliss in Boston; Editing by Bernard Orr and Anil D'Silva
+Reporting by Nivedita Balu in Bengaluru and Svea Herbst-Bayliss in Boston; Editing by Bernard Orr, Anil D'Silva & Aditya Soni